billyburly/django-unslashed/README.md

 ## Fork info

-This is a fork from https://github.com/harshvb7/django-unslashed.
+This is a fork from https://github.com/harshvb7/django-unslashed, which is in turn a fork of https://github.com/dghubble/django-unslashed.

+Changes to this fork:
-Updated for Django 1.10, compatible down to 1.8, and Python 2.7, 3.3-3.5.
+    * updated for Django 1.10, compatible down to 1.8, and Python 2.7, 3.3-3.5.
+    * PyPI package name with prefix `tocka-`
+    * Added CircleCI and Codecov, removed TravisCI

 ## Install